Lambeth London Borough Council

-Lambeth London Borough Council, which styles itself Lambeth Council, is the local authority for the London Borough of Lambeth in Greater London, England.
-The council has been under Labour majority control since 2006.
+Lambeth London Borough Council, which styles itself as Lambeth Council, is the local authority for the London Borough of Lambeth in Greater London, England.
+The council is responsible for providing specified services within the borough.

+In May 2026, after 20 years under Labour majority control, no party has overall control of the council and the Green Party has the most seats.
 The council meets at Lambeth Town Hall in Brixton and has its main offices at the nearby Civic Centre.

 History

 There has been an elected Lambeth local authority since 1856 when the vestry of the ancient parish of Lambeth was incorporated under the Metropolis Management Act 1855.
 The vestry served as one of the lower tier authorities within the area of the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
 In 1889 the Metropolitan Board of Works' area was made the County of London.
 In 1900 the lower tier was reorganised into metropolitan boroughs, each with a borough council, which saw the parish of Lambeth become the Metropolitan Borough of Lambeth.

 The larger London Borough of Lambeth and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's two outgoing authorities, being the councils of the two metropolitan boroughs of Lambeth and Wandsworth (the latter only in respect of the Clapham and Streatham areas that were to be transferred to the new Lambeth borough).
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.

 The council's full legal name is the "Mayor and Burgesses of the London Borough of Lambeth".

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Lambeth) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
 Lambeth became a local education authority in 1990 when the Inner London Education Authority was dissolved.

 In 1979, the administration of Edward ("Red Ted") Knight organised the borough's first public demonstration against the Thatcher government.